Do you want to know one of the simplest ways to gain traffic and customers? It’s claiming and optimizing your Google My Business (GMB) listing.

 That way, you can better integrate posts into your marketing plan and examine their impact on your business.

-5. Track customer paths through Google My Business Insights
+8. Track Customer Paths Through Google My Business Insights (Profile Metrics)

 As with any marketing tactic, it’s important to measure the impact of your Google My Business listing.